w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="middle" %}

 Discuss visual aspects that contribute to clear, easy to read, and easy to understand content.
-These include sufficient contrast ratios, fonts that are easy to read, grouping, spacing, text alignment, as well as line height.
-For more details, see [Designer Module 1: Visual Design](/curricula/designer-modules/visual-design).
+These include sufficient contrast ratios, fonts that are easy to read, grouping, spacing, text alignment, and others.

 When content authors can specify the visual appearance, they must ensure that it is accessible.
 When content authors cannot specify the visual appearance, they must collaborate with other team members, such as designers and developers, to ensure accessibility of the content.